Tide vs Starling: comparing business bank accounts

-Both Tide and Starling offer paid add-ons or bundles which provide extra features to complement your account.
-Starling offers The Business Toolkit for a charge of £7 per month, including VAT.
-This provides additional functionality, including the ability to create, send and match invoices electronically, as well as a facility to upload receipts from the app.
-The Business Toolkit will also automatically categorise your expenses too, as well as calculate an estimate of your self-employed tax return using cash accounting.
+The Business Toolkit will also automatically categorise your expenses, and calculate an estimate of your self-employed tax return using cash accounting.
 You can also record VAT on your transactions and connect to HMRC to submit your returns.

 Tide Invoice Assistant

 Tide Plus and Cashback Plans

-Tide also offers the option to upgrade your account, as your business grows.
-For £9.99 per month + VAT, Tide Plus provides telephone support, a 24/7 legal helpline as well as up to 20 free transfers in and out.
+Tide also lets you upgrade your account as your business grows.
+For £9.99 per month + VAT, the Tide Plus account provides telephone support, a 24/7 legal helpline and up to 20 free transfers in and out.
 You also get a free company expense card, which you can use to manage your company expenditure.
-At £49.99 per month + VAT, Tide Cashback is ideal for established businesses.
-As well as a dedicated account manager, you also receive 150 free transfers per month, 0.5% cashback on all spend on your Tide card, as well as 3 company expense cards.

-Tide vs Starling: how easy is it to pay in cash?
+Tide vs Starling: how easy is it to pay in cash and cheques?

-If you need to deposit cash, then this can be done at a Post Office with both Tide and Starling.
+You can deposit cash at a Post Office with both Tide and Starling.
 With Tide, the charge is £2.50 for deposits up to £500 or 0.5% of the cash amount for deposits over £500.
-This fee is £3 for up to £1000 with Starling.
-If you want to deposit more than £1000 at a Post Office with Starling, then this will attract a fee of 0.3% of the total amount being deposited.
-You can also use PayPoints with a Tide account with a fee of 3%.
-How easy is it to open a business bank account with Tide vs Starling?
+You can also use PayPoints with a Tide account for a fee of 3%.
+Tide does not accept cheque deposits.